aleon1220/kiwiki/operating-systems/linux/README.md

 [Back to Main Page](./readme.md)

+# Linux
+TODO concise definition of OS linux
+TODO this page will be a mirror of the EDX.org Linux course TODO move to the different category folders the different commands found in this page

-# Linux Basics and System Startup
+## OS Basics and System Startup

 ### CLI Shell keyboard shortcuts
 - `CTRL + W`  cuts the word to the left of the cursor